irampton/OrangeJuice/README.md

 * Install NodeJS (version 14 or newer) on your Raspberry Pi.
 (I recommend using [`n`](https://www.npmjs.com/package/n))
 * Clone this repository (or download just [`/src`](./src)) to your Raspberry Pi.
 * In `/src` run `npm install`
+* In `/src` run `npm run build:web` to generate the web UI.
 * Run `sudo node app.js` to start OrangeJuice.
 * Go to `<Raspberry Pi's IP/Hostname>:7974` in a web browser to access the web UI.

-OrangeJuice automatically creates one strip of 16 LEDs.
+* Add an LED strip with the settings page
-Use the settings on the control page to turn on those 16 LEDs, or go to the settings page and edit the strips to match your LED setup.
+* Use the controls on the home page to turn on your lights!

 ## How it works